boechat107/zurmo_docker/Readme.md

-# Zurmo for Brick Abode
+# Zurmo Docker (unofficial)

 Small collection of Dockerfiles and scripts to run [Zurmo](zurmo.org).

-The structure of this project was inspired by [cna-seed-project](https://github.com/icclab/cna-seed-project).
+The structure of this project and many of its scripts were inspired by [cna-seed-project](https://github.com/icclab/cna-seed-project).

 ## Requirements